-The goal of this seminar is to define cluster algebras (at least in a particular setting) and show its connections to other areas of mathematics.
-We begin with cluster algebras from surfaces and then study representations of quivers.
+The goal of this seminar was to define cluster algebras (at least in a particular setting) and show its connections to other areas of mathematics.
+We began with cluster algebras from surfaces and then study representations of quivers.
 The representations of quivers allows us to read the famous BMRRT paper that links quiver representations to cluster algebras by constructing a cluster category.
-After quiver representations we will bring matroids into the picture.
-We will then explore the connection of cluster algebras to polytopes (Grassmannians).
-Using our combined knowledge thus far, we will look at the connection between quiver reprsentations and some of the possible polytopes and matroids associated to a cluster algebra.
-Time permitting at the end of the Spring 2026 term, we will loop back to surfaces and connect them to the cluster categories from quiver representaitons.
+After quiver representations we brought matroids into the picture.
+We explored the connection of cluster algebras to polytopes (Grassmannians).
+We ended the seminar with an overview of three papers that tied multiple concepts together: [7], [8], and [9].

-The Cluster Algebras + More reading seminar is organized by Daisie Rock.
+The Cluster Algebras + More reading seminar was organized by Daisie Rock.

 Introductions, orientation.
 Begin Chapter 1 in [1].